AndreaFalanti/popnas/README.md

 - **block_join_operator**: defines the operator used to join the tensors produced by the two operators of a block.
   Supported values: [add, avg].
-- **lookback_reshape**: if _true_, when a skip lookback (-2) has a different shape from the one expected by the current cell, it is reshaped with a pointwise convolution, similar to what was done in PNAS, before passing it to block operators.
-If _false_, the skip lookbacks are instead passed directly to block operators requesting them, which would operate like as reduction cell case when the shape diverge from expected one.
+- **lookback_reshape**: if _true_, when a skip lookback (-2) has a different shape from the one expected by the current cell, it is reshaped with a pointwise convolution, before passing it to block operators (as done in PNAS).
+If _false_, the skip lookbacks are instead passed directly to block operators requesting them, which would operate as reduction cell case when the shape diverges from expected one.
 - **concat_only_unused_blocks**: if _true_, only blocks' output not used internally by the cell will be used in final concatenation cell output, following PNAS and NASNet.
   If set to _false_, all blocks' output will be concatenated in final cell output.
+- **residual_cells**: if _true_, each cell output will be followed by a sum with the nearest lookback input used, to make the output residual
+  (see ResNet paper).
+If lookback and cell output shapes diverge, pointwise convolution and/or max pooling are performed to adapt the spatial dimension and the filters.
 - **multi_output**: if _true_, CNNs will have an output exit (GAP + Softmax) at the end of each cell.

 [//]: # (**RNN hyperparameters &#40;controller, optional&#41;**: \\)